cedx/webstorage.js/docs/usage/iteration.md

 }
 ```

+!!! warning
-> The order of keys is user-agent defined, so you should not rely on it.
+    The order of keys is user-agent defined, so you should not rely on it.

-If you have configured the instance to use a [key prefix](usage/key_prefix.md), the iteration will only loop over the values that have that same key prefix:
+If you have configured the instance to use a [key prefix](key_prefix.md), the iteration will only loop over the values that have that same key prefix:

 ```js
 import {Storage} from "@cedx/webstorage";